r-thak/r-thak.github.io/README.md

 Edit `_data/projects.yml` to add projects to the featured or other sections.

-## License

-This website and its content are © Rohan Thakkar.
-All rights reserved.

 ## Contact

 - Email: mail@rthak.com
 - GitHub: [r-thak](https://github.com/r-thak)
 - LinkedIn: [rthak](https://linkedin.com/in/rthak)